Secure-Embedded-Systems/woot2025-GlitchGluck/README.md

 # GlitchGlück
 This repository contains the files and results of the experiments in GlitchGlück paper at WOOT 2025.
+This project is licensed under the Apache License 2.0.

 ## References
 Z. Liu, D, Shanmugam and P. Schaumont, “GlitchGlück: Enabling Software Vulnerabilities through Guided Hardware Fault Injection”.
 Accepted at 19th USENIX WOOT Conference on Offensive Technologies, 2025.